Garv321/Langchain-Gen-AI-Projects/README.md

 # Langchain Demo with LLAMA2 and Google GEMMA API

-A simple API server built with FastAPI that integrates multiple LLMs using Langchain.
+An API server built with FastAPI that integrates multiple LLMs using Langchain.
 Includes a Streamlit frontend to generate essays and poems using Google GEMMA and LLAMA2 models.

 ---